Connecticut paid family leave

 Do I need to use all my leave at once?

 No, you do not.
-The leave is granted for adoptions, foster children and new babies up to 12 months following the qualifying event.
+The leave is granted for adoptions, foster children, and new babies up to 12 months following the qualifying event.
 Williamson said that leave for other qualifying needs is tied to the time you use it.
 Paid leave can be granted for consecutive days or weeks.
 However, it may also be available for intermittent time off in certain circumstances.

 What about my spouse?

 Your spouse would be eligible if they meet the eligibility criteria.
-However, one spouse eligible does not automatically mean the other is.
+However, one spouse is eligible does not automatically mean the other is.

-What if I foster, adopt or use a surrogate?
+What if I foster, adopt, or use a surrogate?
 Are those qualifying events?

 Yes, all that’s said above is a qualifying event for the 12 weeks of paid leave.